Pennon Group (PNN) Ord 40.7p Shares

-Pennon comprises two main divisions; water and waste management.
+Pennon consists of two main divisions; water and waste management.

 The core water business has delivered impressive results.
 A rigid control of costs has allowed it to generate some of the best regulated returns in the sector, while also earning rewards from Ofwat for exceeding targets.

 Viridor collects household waste, sorts it, then recycles as much as possible.
 The residual waste is burned in energy recovery facilities (ERFs) to generate electricity.
-Progress here hasn't been entirely smooth, with the facilities at Glasgow and Greater Manchester both encountering problems.
-Pricing also looks difficult, but Pennon is coping well with the pressures.
-Various cost saving initiatives are helping margins rise.
+Progress here hasn't been entirely smooth, with construction of the facility at Glasgow encountering problems.
+Pricing also looks difficult, but cost savings are helping Pennon cope with the pressures.

 Not only would higher rates mean the interest on parts of Pennon's debt becomes more of a burden, but the relative appeal of bonds, traditionally the preserve of income-seeking investors, would rise.